You live with 1 other adult

 The conditions for a commercial relationship are:

-• you share a house with 1 or more other people.
-You rent a room to someone or you rent a room yourself.
-Or you have taken in a lodger , or you are a lodger in someone else's house
+- you share a house with 1 or more other people, you rent a room to someone or you rent a room yourself, or you have taken in a lodger or are a lodger in someone else’s house

-• you and the other persons in the house have a strictly commercial (businesslike) relationship with each other
+- you and the other people in the house have a strictly commercial (business-like) relationship with each other

 If you live with members of your family:

-• however, it is possible for you to have a ‘commercial relationship’ with your uncle, aunt, niece, nephew or cousin
+- you can, however, have a commercial relationship with your uncle, aunt, niece, nephew or cousin

 If you rent a room to someone else, your rental income will be deducted from your AIO supplement.

 You can use our model tenancy agreement or model agreement for board and lodging.
 If you want to add arrangements that are not included in our model agreements, you can do so in an appendix.
-For example, how many days you eat together.
+These arrangements could include, for example, specifying how many days you eat together.

 If you go into a nursing home, you will have to pay your personal contribution for long-term care (Wlz ) yourself.
-This amount is always more than your AIO supplement.
-That is why we cannot deduct it from your AIO supplement and pay it for you.
+As this amount is always more than your AIO supplement, we cannot deduct it from your AIO supplement and pay it for you.
 We will inform the CAK that we have not deducted the Wlz contribution.
 The CAK will then calculate the amount of your personal contribution and contact you.

 If you also get an AOW pension

-If you also get an AOW pension, we will send you a letter to explain that when you go into the nursing home, you can choose to receive your AOW pension at the rate for a person living with another adult or at the rate for a person living alone .
-The letter will also contain a leaflet with more information about this.
+If you also get an AOW pension, we will write to you to explain that when you go into the nursing home, you can choose to receive your AOW pension at the rate for a person living with another adult or at the rate for a person living alone .
+The letter will also contain a leaflet with more information.

-If you live with someone and you are not married or in a registered partnership but you ‘share a household ’ with them, you will get an AOW pension at the rate for a person who is living with another adult.
-It is not possible to have a ‘shared household’ with your child or your father or mother.
+If you are not married or in a registered partnership but you live with another adult and are seen as having ‘a shared household ’ with them, you will get an AOW pension at the rate for a person who is living with another adult.
+You cannot have a ‘shared household’ with your child or your father or mother.

 You live in a shared household if:

-• you live in the same house with one other person aged 18 or over and
+- you live in the same house with another person aged 18 or over, and

 You can contribute to the household by caring for each other.
 People can care for each other in 2 ways:

-• by means of a financial contribution to the household expenses (housing costs, living expenses, and other costs) or
+- by making a financial contribution to household expenses (housing costs, living expenses and other costs) or

-• by taking care of each other in some other way (cleaning, shopping, doing paperwork, cooking, caring for each other in case of illness)
+- by taking care of each other in some other way (cleaning, shopping, doing paperwork, cooking, caring for each other if you are ill)

 The financial contributions or mutual care provided must be significant and not just incidental.